kushsirohi123/Kushie/questions.md

 <h2>Write about how you plan to use what you learned in this lesson to improve your CPT project.</h2>

 I plan to use this lesson to make an introduction to my cpt project, a landing page when you get on the site.
+I can make my website more appealing as well as more organized.

 <hr>